Programming & Data Processing

 • Type: Lorem ipsum

-• Output: A block of lorem ipsum text trimmed to exactly 280 characters, suitable for pasting into a Twitter/X character limit test.
+• Output: A block of lorem ipsum trimmed to exactly 280 characters, ready to paste into a Twitter/X character limit test.

 • Mode: Character count